SKEGGIA27/Tor-Vergata-student-helper/README.md

 ### Autofill the TV evaluation questionnaire
 1. Open the TV evaluation questionnaire
-2. On the right-bottom corner of the page you will find a button to start the autofill
+2. Click the extension icon to open the popup
-3. Click the button and wait for the extension to select the options
+3. Click the "Start autofill" button
 4. Submit the questionnaire and enjoy!